FrancisBanville/ms_interpreting_probabilities/README.md

 Local networks of probabilistic interactions describe how likely taxa are to interact in a local context.
-Local interactions are contingent upon the environmental conditions experienced by the community and the matching of taxa local biological traits.
+Local interactions are contingent upon the environmental conditions experienced by the community and the matching of taxa's local biological traits.
 In local networks, edges commonly represent our degree of belief that two taxa interact in nature, but can also represent the probability of empirically *observing* this interaction [@Catchen2023Missinga].